MetaBorgCube/deep-conflicts-in-the-wild/README.md

 # Installation

 Download the artefact (Oracle VirtualBox OVA file) from [https://drive.google.com/open?id=0B65KX17FYXLNTXVVOU12SlpyVjQ](https://drive.google.com/open?id=0B65KX17FYXLNTXVVOU12SlpyVjQ).
+The file is compacted as a `tar.gz` file.
+Sometimes when extracting the file, the extractor creates an `.vmdk` and an `.ovf` file.
+In this case, import the `.ovf` file into Virtual Box using the instructions below.

 Size: 4.4 GB

 The artefact is distributed as a VirtualBox image.
 To setup the image:

-  - Download and install VirtualBox: [https://www.virtualbox.org](https://www.virtualbox.org)
+  - Download and install VirtualBox (These instructions were tested with VirtualBox 5.1.22): [https://www.virtualbox.org](https://www.virtualbox.org)
   - Open VirtualBox
   - Click *File → Import Appliance* and add the OVA file
   - The VM image will appear.
 Go to *Settings → System → Motherboard* and set at least 8GB of RAM.